-(a) Any applicant whose Kansas authorization has lapsed may, within five years of its expiration date, reinstate the authorization by submitting proof that the applicant has met either of the following requirements:
+Reinstatement of inactive or lapsed authorization. (a) Any nurse anesthetist whose Kansas authorization is inactive or has lapsed may, within five years of its expiration date, reinstate the authorization by submitting proof that the applicant has met either of the following requirements:

-(1) Obtained 30 hours of continuing nursing education related to nurse anesthesia within the preceding two-year period; or

-(2) been authorized in another jurisdiction and, while authorized in that jurisdiction, has accumulated 1,000 hours of nurse anesthesia practice within the preceding five-year period.

-(b) Any applicant whose Kansas authorization has been lapsed for more than five years beyond its expiration date may reinstate the authorization by submitting evidence of having attained either of the following:

-(1) A total of 1,000 hours of nurse anesthesia practice in another jurisdiction within the preceding fiveyear period and 30 hours of continuing nursing education related to nurse anesthesia within the preceding two-year period; or

-(2) satisfactory completion of a refresher course approved by the board.

-History: (Authorized by K.S.A.
+- (1) Obtained 30 hours of continuing nursing education related to nurse anesthesia within the preceding two-year period; or - (2) been authorized in another jurisdiction and, while authorized in that jurisdiction, has accumulated 1,000 hours of nurse anesthesia practice within the preceding five-year period. - (b) Any nurse anesthetist whose Kansas authorization is inactive or has been lapsed for more than five years beyond its expiration date may reinstate the authorization by submitting evidence of having attained either of the following: - (1) A total of 1,000 hours of nurse anesthesia practice in another jurisdiction within the preceding five-year period and 30 hours of continuing nursing education related to nurse anesthesia within the preceding two-year period; or - (2) satisfactory completion of a refresher course approved by the board.
+(Authorized by K.S.A.
 65-1164; implementing K.S.A.
-2000 Supp.
-65-1155, effective Sept.
-2, 1991; amended May 9, 1994; amended March 22, 2002.)
+65-1155; effective Sept.
+2, 1991; amended May 9, 1994; amended March 22, 2002; amended Aug 21, 2020.)

-60-13-111.
 Continuing education definitions.
-Continuing education terms shall have the meanings in K.A.R.
+Continuing education terms shall have the meanings in 60-13-111 K.A.R.
 60-9-105.

-History: (Authorized by K.S.A.
+(Authorized by K.S.A.
 1990 Supp.
 65-1164; implementing K.S.A.
 1990 Supp.
 65-1159; effective Sept.
 2, 1991.)
+Page 183